One Stop Shop to protect your home or business against flooding

 RICS prompts homeowners to consider flood defences

-The average cost of restoring a flood-hit three bedroom house to its former condition could be on average £30,000, with flood proofing costing an additional £15,000 according to data issued by Royal Institute Chartered Surveyors.
+The average cost of restoring a flood-hit three bedroom house to its former condition could be on average £30,000, with flood proofing costing an additional £15,000 according to data issued by Royal Institutution of Chartered Surveyors (RICS).

 With repair costs so high, RICS has warned affected homeowners who are having their properties repaired to consider additional flood defence measures.
 Click to see the press release.